 - Enrollment size affects daily student life, including class availability, housing demand, access to resources, and the number of student organizations and activities.

-- Rankings by student population and campus size provide a practical starting point, but families benefit most when they also compare programs, selectivity, and institutional focus.
+- Rankings by student population and campus footprint provide a practical starting point, but families benefit most when they also compare programs, net price, and institutional focus.

 Largest Colleges in Louisiana